Supply-side economics: Kansas experiment

 In May 2012, Sam Brownback, Governor of the state of Kansas, signed into law the "Kansas Senate Bill Substitute HB 2117", which cut the number of individual income tax brackets from three to two, and cut the top income tax rates from 6.45% and 6.25% to 4.9% and the bottom rate from 3.5% to 3%.
-It also eliminated the 7% tax on "pass-through" income, income that businesses — such as sole proprietorships, partnerships, limited liability companies, and subchapter S corporations — pass on to their owners instead of paying corporate income tax on, for the owners of almost 200,000 businesses The law cut taxes by US$231 million in its first year, and cuts were projected to increase to US$934 million annually after six years.
+It also eliminated the 7% tax on "pass-through" income, income that businesses – such as sole proprietorships, partnerships, limited liability companies, and subchapter S corporations – pass on to their owners instead of paying corporate income tax on, for the owners of almost 200,000 businesses The law cut taxes by US$231 million in its first year, and cuts were projected to increase to US$934 million annually after six years.

 The cuts were based on model legislation published by the conservative American Legislative Exchange Council (ALEC), and were supported by The Wall Street Journal, supply-side economist Arthur Laffer, economics commentator Stephen Moore and anti-tax leader Grover Norquist.
-The tax cuts have been called the "Kansas experiment", and was described by the Brookings Institution as "one of the cleanest experiments for how tax cuts effect economic growth in the U.S."
+The tax cuts have been called the "Kansas experiment", and was described by the Brookings Institution as "one of the cleanest experiments for how tax cuts affect economic growth in the U.S."

 Brownback compared his tax cut policies with those of Ronald Reagan, but also described them as "a real live experiment ...
-We'll see how it works.", Brownback forecast his cuts would create an additional 23,000 jobs in Kansas by 2020, and was intended to generate rapid economic growth, which he said would be "like a shot of adrenaline into the heart of the Kansas economy."
-On the other hand, the Kansas Legislature's research staff warned of the possibility of a deficit of nearly US$2.5 billion by July 2018.
+We'll see how it works."
+Brownback forecast his cuts would create an additional 23,000 jobs in Kansas by 2020, and was intended to generate rapid economic growth, which he said would be "like a shot of adrenaline into the heart of the Kansas economy."
+The Kansas Legislature's research staff warned of the possibility of a deficit of nearly US$2.5 billion by July 2018.